What Services are Provided with Computer Account?

 Computer Labs & Satellite Areas

-Since the computer accounts provides 24/7 access to the Labs, it also provides 24/7 access to Wurster Hall so you can get to the labs (214 and 479).
+Since the computer accounts provides 24/7 access to the Labs, it also provides 24/7 access to Wurster Hall.
+In addition, a limited pool of Lab computers are available remotely 24/7 via Citrix.

 PaperCut (print management)